-Farrell designed the atrium in keeping with the station’s early morning transmission times, portraying the sun’s travels from East to West, country by country, across the globe.
+Farrell designed the atrium in keeping with the station’s early morning transmission times, portraying the sun’s travels from east to west, country by country across the globe.

-The journey continues through temple like forms and arcadian landscapes of the Mediterranean and Greece, ending in desert plants, which form the North American West.
+The journey continues through temple like forms and Arcadian landscapes of the Mediterranean and Greece, ending in desert plants, which form the North American West.

-The offices, open-plan, are situated on the first floor.
-The newsroom, above the Japanese Pavillion, seen as the focal point – a semi circle of visual display units and computer terminals that linked TV-am to worldwide news agencies.
+Studio B had a smaller version of the GMB set and was also used as the news studio.The offices, open plan, are situated on the first floor.
+The newsroom, above the Japanese Pavillion, seen as the focal point with banks of monitors and computers, linking TV-am to global news agencies.

-The crowning glory must surely be the 12 enormous eggcups (a dozen eggs) on the roof, seen from the canal.
+The crowning glory must be the 12 enormous eggcups (a dozen eggs) on the roof, seen from the canal.

-The eggs caused the building to become affectionately known as ‘eggcup house’.
+The eggs caused the building to become known affectionately as ‘eggcup house’.
 Although most of the building has now changed, the eggcups remain on the roof to this day.